swift-glide/glide/README.md

 #### Wildcards

-Sometimes a route has to match any request path, storing unnnamed path components for later perusal.
-In those case, the `wildcard` custom interploiation in `PathExpression` comes in handy:
+Sometimes a route has to match any request path, storing nameless path components for later perusal.
+For those cases, the `wildcard` custom interpolation in `PathExpression` comes in handy:

 ```swift
 app.get(/todos/\(wildcard: .all))